FREQUENTLY ASKED QUESTIONS

 Some patients may have a degree of deviation of the nose, such that is not visibly straight, or deviation of the septum which can interfere with breathing.
 For these patients a septorhinoplasty procedure is required to straighten the septum and nose, in addition to the other adjustments described previously where required.

-WHY A CHIN AUGMENTATION MIGHT BE COMBINED WITH A RHINOPLASTY?
+CAN A CHIN AUGMENTATION BE COMBINED WITH RHINOPLASTY SURGERY?

-Some patients discussing rhinoplasty surgery may benefit from a chin augmentation in order to balance their facial proportions if they have a lack of chin projection, This will be discussed with the patient where appropriate to see if they would like to undertake this treatment also.
+Some patients discussing rhinoplasty surgery may benefit from a chin augmentation to balance their facial proportions if they lack chin projection.
+This will be discussed with the patient where appropriate to see if they would like to undertake this treatment also.

 WHAT DOES REVISION RHINOPLASTY INVOLVE?